-We generally respond by initially asking a couple of informative questions.
+We generally respond by initially asking a couple of questions that relate to how you acquired the initial muscle issue.
 They are: Relating to the affected painful area

 Then you could have possibly experienced a type of tear injury of the muscle/tendon/ligament – this of course should have been treated immediately with an ice pack to help reduce the swelling (if you need further information on treatment please refer to first aid facts: St. Johns Ambulance Service).
 An initial period of the first 24 to 72 hours will allow for some of the swelling or pain to subside.
 If your symptoms or pain levels have not improved or get worse, then you should seek further advice from a doctor or physiotherapist.
 If they have subsided but still feel tight/sore or uncomfortable then you may have a minor tear or strain.
 The likelihood is that Minor tears or strains will create some tension and/or spasm in the surrounding areas of the painful area.
 Remedial Massage can be a great way to help improve the painful area by releasing some of the tension in the muscles and help with improving range of movement – this should encourage pain relief and the easing of tension in the area.
 It can also be assessed at the time of your massage treatment if you may possibly need further medical assistance.